 Carefully pick up the sheet of baking parchment, placing one hand underneath and another one on top to hold the lattice in place.
 In one swift motion, slide the lattice off of the baking parchment onto the pie.
 Lightly press the overhang of the lattice over the rim, leaving some pastry overhanging.
 You can re-roll the excess pastry and use it to cut shapes to decorate your pie further.

-Brush the pastry with some milk, sprinkle with the reserved cheddar.
+Brush the pastry with some milk, and sprinkle with the reserved cheddar.
 I like to place the pie dish on a baking tray or a large piece of foil to catch any sauce if it overflows in the oven.
-Bake your Sweet Potato & Leek Pie at 190°C Fan for 30-35 minutes until your pie top has browned to your liking.
+Bake your Sweet Potato and Halloumi Pie at 190°C Fan for 30-35 minutes until your pie top has browned to your liking.
 Take this stunner straight to the table and enjoy!